 Adobe, Acrobat, and PostScript are registered trademarks of Adobe Systems Incorporated.
 Linux is a trademark of Linus Torvalds.
 Microsoft and Windows are trademarks of Microsoft Corporation.
-NFS is a trademark of Sun Microsystems, Inc. Tripwire is a trademark of the Purdue Research Foundation and is licensed exclusively to Tripwire, Inc.
+NFS is a trademark of Sun Microsystems, Inc. Red Hat and RPM are trademarks of Red Hat Software Inc. Tripwire is a trademark of the Purdue Research Foundation and is licensed exclusively to Tripwire, Inc.